asujaykk/Road-segmentation-UNET-model/README.md

   <img src="https://user-images.githubusercontent.com/78997596/161812224-33cb17a6-40f0-472b-8e37-1cf469f104e9.png" width="300" height="200">

-  ## Data set format
-  The interpreted data in the CVAT tool can be downloaded in different formats as per your requirement.
-In this project I chose the 'Kitti' format because it contains the direct mask image required for unet model training.

   ## Data augmentation
   Data augmentation is a common practice in machine learning if the data set is too small or the diversity of data in the data set is low.
 Basically data augmentation is nothing but introducing some changes in the input data without losing key features.
 With this technique you can create a large set of data from the limited original input data.
   In this project we only have 100 raw images, and which is very less for a training task.